rcdmk/maze-generator/README.md

 # Maze Generator

-Implementation of a maze generation alghorithm and maze walking with pathfinding in JavaScript, using p5.js lib for drawing.
+Implementation of a maze generation algorithm and maze walking with pathfinding in JavaScript, using p5.js lib for drawing.

-## Alghorithms
+## Algorithms

-The choosen alghorithm for maze generation is iterative depth-first search (DFS) and it is composed of the following steps:
+The choosen algorithm for maze generation is iterative depth-first search (DFS) and it is composed of the following steps:

 1. Choose the initial cell, mark it as visited and push it to the stack
 2. While the stack is not empty